-The OIS Center team is interdisciplinary, diverse and international.
+The LBG OIS Center team is interdisciplinary, diverse and international.
 It is led by Lucia Malfent (Operational Manager) and Marion Poetz (Scientific Director) in a distributed leadership approach.
 Team members have a variety of scientific backgrounds and professional experiences.

 Lucia Malfent has been managing the Open Innovation in Science Initiative at Ludwig Boltzmann Gesellschaft since 2014.
 She has been involved in developing the crowdsourcing project “Tell us!”, which aims to generate new research questions in the field of mental health as well as Lab for Open Innovation in Science (LOIS).
 It is an education programme through which scientists can learn how to apply Open Innovation methods and principles throughout the entire process of generating and disseminating new scientific knowledge.
 Lucia is an expert in communications science.
 She studied at the University of Salzburg (Department of Communication Studies) and the Hanze University of Applied Sciences (Hanzehogeschool Groningen).
 Before joining the Ludwig Boltzmann Gesellschaft, Lucia held various positions within the fields of communications and project management, including Global Head of Corporate Communications at Intercell AG.
 Lucia completed the Trainee Program of the Federation of Austrian Industries (Industriellenvereinigung).
 She is a communications trainer and has lived in China, which was the source of inspiration for her PhD thesis on the theme of “Mobile Elites and Cultural Differences in Human Resources Management”.

-Marion Poetz is Associate Professor of Innovation Management at the Department of Innovation and Organizational Economics at Copenhagen Business School (CBS) and Scientific Director of the Open Innovation in Science Research and Competence Center (OIS Center).
+Marion Poetz is Associate Professor of Innovation Management at the Department of Strategy and Innovation at Copenhagen Business School (CBS) and Scientific Director of the LBG OIS Center.
 She received her PhD from the Vienna University of Economics and Business and has been a visiting scholar at MIT Sloan School of Management, Bocconi University and ETH Zurich.
 Inspired by phenomena linked to open innovation, crowdsourcing and similar topics, her research is concerned with strategy, leadership, organizational learning and problem solving in new forms of innovation practices that are characterized by being more open, distributed, collaborative, and democratized than traditional models.
 Marion’s work has been published in leading international journals such as Management Science or the Journal of Product Innovation Management, featured in media such as Harvard Business Review or Inc. Magazine, and received numerous awards.
 Marion engages as a coordinator and teacher in different international master, PhD and executive teaching programs in the fields of entrepreneurship and innovation.
 She is the academic head of the new Graduate Diploma Program in Innovation Management at CBS and co-initiator of the Danish SME Crowdsourcing Lab.
 Marion has been an academic advisor and consultant to organizations from various industries including national and international firms and policy-making institutions.
 She has been involved in developing the Open Innovation in Science (OIS) Initiative of the Ludwig Boltzmann Gesellschaft and acts as the academic director of the Lab for Open Innovation in Science (LOIS).
 Marion is affiliated with the Danish Research Unit for Industrial Dynamics (DRUID), the Academy of Management (AOM) and has been selected as a member of the Young Global Leaders (YGLs) of the World Economic Forum (WEF).

 Alexander Ruser is working on a research project which aims at mapping and estimating the impact of the Lab for Open Innovation in Science (LOIS) on open innovation processes.
-Alexander is Post-doc researcher at the OIS Center and Senior Lecturer at Zeppelin University Friedrichshafen where he also represented the Chair for Cultural Theory and Analysis in 2016.
+Alexander is Post-doc researcher at the LBG OIS Center and Senior Lecturer at Zeppelin University Friedrichshafen where he also represented the Chair for Cultural Theory and Analysis in 2016.
 He holds a PhD in Sociology from Max-Weber-Institute of Sociology at Heidelberg University and has previously been a postdoctoral research fellow at the Karl-Mannheim Chair for Cultural Studies, Dahrendorf Fellow at the Hertie School of Governance, Berlin and the London School of Economics and Political Sciences as well as a Visiting Fellow and at the Punjab University in Chandigarh, India.
 As a subject specialist for the State Institute for Civic Education Baden-Württemberg (2008-2013), Alexander organized and facilitated citizen participation projects and public seminars on economic and environmental issues.
 He is researching the impact of expert knowledge in public deliberation and political decision-making during the Euro-Crisis and in international climate politics.
 He has been published in peer-reviewed journals such as Global Policy, Current Sociology, Innovation and the Journal of Civil Society.
 Alexander is an active member of an international research network on social philosophy of science coordinated by the Russian Academy of Science and elected member of the international editorial board of Epistemology and Philosophy of Science.